apache/flink/docs/content/docs/dev/table/concepts/timezone.md

 The session time zone is useful in Flink SQL, the main usages are:

 ### Decide time functions return value
-The following time functions is influenced by the configured time zone.
+The following time functions are influenced by the configured time zone:
 * LOCALTIME
 * LOCALTIMESTAMP
 * CURRENT_DATE